 - Raspberry Pi is mostly used in computer software projects i.e. IoT, cloud computing etc.

 - Like you have a project in which you need to send data over to some network, then in these types of projects, your first choice should be Raspberry Pi.

 - I once had a project in which I have to design an online Home Automation system.

 - So, in such projects, we just need to interface few sensors which we can do with the Raspberry Pi as it has few Input/Output Pins.

 - But the main part of such projects is to send sensors data over to some network so Raspberry Pi is the right choice here.

-- Although we can also use Arduino YUN in such projects as well but because raspberry Pi is designed for such projects so that's why its more flexible to use when it comes to cloud computing.
+- Although we can also use Arduino YUN in such projects as well but because Raspberry Pi is programmed in python so it's more flexible to use when it comes to cloud computing.

-- Similarly if you wanna design some Face recognition project then Raspberry Pi comes in handy because we can easily install openCV on it as its an OS (LINUX), we can install anything we want. :)
+- Similarly, if you want to design some Face recognition project then Raspberry Pi comes in handy because we can easily install openCV on it as it's an OS (LINUX), we can install anything we want.

-So, that's a kind of an overview on Arduino Vs Rapberry Pi, which I think you guys nust have enjoyed.
-It was quite boring so that's why I have tried my best to make it as interesting as I can, but still if you find it boring then I can't do anything. :) So, that's all about Arduino Vs Raspberry Pi, I hope you guys have got something out of it.
+So, that's a kind of an overview on Arduino Vs Raspberry Pi, which I think you guys must have enjoyed.
+It was quite boring so that's why I have tried my best to make it as interesting as I can, but still, if you find it boring then I can't do anything. :) So, that's all about Arduino Vs Raspberry Pi, I hope you guys have got something out of it.
 Will see you guys in the next tutorial.
 Till then take care and have fun. :)